LuisEUM/InstagramScraper/README.md

 MONGODB_URI="mongodb+srv://<account>:<password>@instagramscrapper.kcmwbdf.mongodb.net/?retryWrites=true&w=majority".
 ```

-**Note:** Remember that you should change the  `<account>` and `<password>` parameters with yours credentials and this is just an example.
+**Note:** Change the  `<account>` and `<password>` parameters with yours credentials, this is just an example the string must be different.

-7. Write the next script for development mode `npm run dev` and if everthing is done correctly you will be able to see a message in your terminal indacting the port and the database that you are using.
+7. Type the following script for development mode `npm run dev` and if everything is done correctly you will see a message in your terminal indicating the port and database you are using.

 ## API REST HTTP Instructions: